 What is an electric pottery wheel?

-If you have decided on getting yourself a pottery wheel, you must load in as many details as possible prior to taking a plunge into the world of pottery.
+If you have decided to get yourself a pottery wheel, you must load in as many details as possible before taking a plunge into the world of pottery.
 To aid you in picking the best electric wheel for pottery, here is a comprehensive guide for you to follow.

 So, without further ado, let us dive in.